Does paying off debt in collections improve credit scores?

 How to pay off debt in collections

-The CFPB recommends taking these steps when paying off collection debt:
+The CFPB recommends taking these steps to pay off collections debt:

-- Make sure the debt is yours.
+1. Make sure the debt is yours.
 By law, debt collectors have to give the debtor certain information about the debt in question.
 Generally, you should get this in writing within five days of the collector first contacting you.
 The CFPB recommends using this information to confirm that the debt belongs to you and that the amount owed is correct.
-You can also ask the debt collector for more details if you need them.

-- Negotiate with the debt collector.
+3. Negotiate with the debt collector.
 Contact the debt collector and work out a debt repayment or settlement plan.
-You can do this yourself or through an attorney or credit counselor.
+You can negotiate yourself or through an attorney or credit counselor.
 Once all parties agree on a plan, make sure to get the agreement in writing.

 How to boost your credit score after debt collections